Mastorochoria and the Tradition of Stone-Built Houses in Epirus

-Traditionally the coming of autumn was a reason for celebration to the villagers of Mastorochoria as it foretold the return of the masons.
-Mastorochoria is a cluster of villages in the most northern point of Epirus close to Konitsa, where Greece borders with Albania, and their name in Greek means “the villages of the masters” meaning masons.
+The Mastorochoria are a cluster of villages in the most northern point of Epirus close to Konitsa, where Greece borders with Albania, and their name in Greek means “the villages of the masters” meaning masons.
+Among the Mastorochoria are Moista, Kastaniari, and Chioniades — names unknown even to many Greeks, but made even more special by the lack of tourist crowds.

 It is late October somewhere in the nineteenth century, and the masons return to their families in Mastorochoria.
 Every spring, a great majority of the villages’ male builders, led by an experienced grandmaster, would embark on a long campaign reaching at times as far east as Macedonia, a journey covering half of the northern mainland.
 During their yearly campaign, the group of masons would manage to deliver to their clients a completed house in about a month!

-The Mastorochoria masons were not only known for their fast work pace, but they were mainly acclaimed for their craft: stone-built houses.
+The Mastorochoria masons were not only known for their fast work pace, but they were mainly acclaimed for the precision of their craft.

 Many of the stone-built houses found nowadays in northern Greece are products from these master masons and are still inhabited.
 Moreover, the tradition of building with stone is a craft that is still very much alive, not only in northern Greece, but also in Peloponnesos, Pelion, and Crete.

-These stone-built houses were (and still are) favoured initially for functional reasons.
+These stone-built houses were (and still are) favoured for functional reasons.
 They were easily heated in the colder months, while the thick stone walls kept them cool during the warm season.
+The masons’ advanced technique is to this day a matter of scholarly study.

 The Mastorochoria masons perfected age-old traditional techniques and adorned villages all over Epirus not just with beautiful houses, but also with cobbled-paved paths and arched bridges.
 In fact, their excellent work gave birth to a local proverb: God created Earth and all the stone that remained, he placed in Epirus.